Moody-0x01/SuparAPI/README.md

 - `/v2/getFollowings/:uuid` getting the followings of a user. by uuid..
 - `/v2/getComments/:pid` a route to get comments by pid (post id).
 - `/v2/getLikes/:pid` a route to get the likes of a certain post by id.
+- `/v2/chat/getUserConversations` a route to a user's conversations data, as an array (which will be changed due to some technical reasons)
+- `/v2/chat/getUserConversationById` a route that return one conversation by its id
+- `/v2/WSoc` a route that handles tcp connections via a socket that connects from `ws://host:port/v2/WSoc`

 NOTE: an interesting update is that all endpoints are prefixed by /v2 because I added my single page app and integrated the front-end route so anything that does not have /v2 is a front-end thing that returns html. and the opposite is an api endpoint.